 Third Special Journal Issue

-A special issue of the Chinese open access cultural studies journal, Refeng《热风》, is being edited by Fran Martin for a 2019-2020 release.
-The issue will gather together five of the papers presented at our 2018 symposium at the National University of Singapore on Digital Citizenship in Asia, in Chinese translation.
+A special issue of the Chinese open access cultural studies journal, Refeng《热风》, was edited by Fran Martin and published in 2019.
+The issue gathers together five of the papers presented at our 2018 symposium at the National University of Singapore on Digital Citizenship in Asia, in Chinese translation.
 Refeng is published by the Centre for Contemporary Cultural Studies at Shanghai University.